 What is Keyword Mapping?

+Keyword mapping is an important early step to help lay the foundations for an effective SEO campaign.
 Once you have identified what popular search terms you want to rank for using keyword research, the next step is to map (match) the keywords to appropriate pages on your website (i.e. landing pages), and this process is often referred to as keyword mapping.

 There are plenty of guides and templates out there for this, but none of them seemed very straightforward, so I thought to write a guide on how we do it here at UClimb for our own clients – our method is both simple and effective.

-How to Map Keywords to Landing Pages
+How to Map Keywords to Landing Pages For SEO

 - Put your chosen keywords into an online tool that tells you what page currently ranks the highest for that keyword.
 Example tools you could use include Moz, Ahrefs, Rank Tracker, and Ubersuggest.
 If you only have a few keywords to check, a free tool may suffice, however, for large numbers of keywords you may have to subscribe.
 Out of the options mentioned, Rank Tracker (from SEO PowerSuite) allows you to track unlimited numbers of keywords even on the free version, however, you have to go for their Professional (paid) version or higher if you want the convenience of copying and pasting the rank positions onto a spreadsheet afterwards.